 9. L&L Hawaiian Barbecue

-L&L Hawaiian Barbecue mixes barbecue with traditional Hawaiian island food.
+L&L Hawaiian Barbecue mixes barbecue with traditional Hawaiian island food for a unique selling proposition within this industry.
 Founded in 1952, the Honolulu based company has been franchising since 1990 and now has more than 200 locations.
 It is an especially prominent brand name in Hawaii.
 But there are franchises across the United States and a few international ones as well.
 In addition to serving food at each location, the company also provides catering for an additional revenue stream.